hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 #### Copy Number File

-The copy number file `TUMOR.purple.cnv` contains the copy number information over contiguous segments of the tumor sample:
+The copy number file `TUMOR.purple.cnv` contains the copy number for all (contiguous) segments of the tumor sample:

 Column  | Example Value | Description
 ---|---|---